kzwang/node-git-lfs/README.md

   - Multiple store supported - currently `AWS S3` and `MongoDB GridFS`
   - Multiple authentication method support - currently `basic` and `none`
   - Use [JWT](http://jwt.io) to secure `download`, `upload` and `verify` endpoints
+  - Option to directly upload to and download from AWS S3
+  - Use SHA256 checksum when upload directly to AWS S3

 ## Configuration
 All configurations can be done via environment variable or configuration file